gvwilson/sdxpy-2023-02/gross-craig/oop/README.md

 someone wants to override a method for a particular object (rather than for an entire class) they can do so.

+### Solution

+This is implemented in `object_override.py` by passing the object to `find` rather than the class of the object.
+Then `find` first searches the methods in the object.
+If the desired method is not found, `find` calls `find_in_class` to search the object's class (followed by the parent classes) for the method.

 ## Multiple Inheritance

 Modify the code so that a class can have any number of parents.
 Create